pyPhotometry GUI¶

 4. Turn LED 2 on.
 Read analog 2 sample, subtract baseline, return as signal 2.

-Time division illumination minimises crosstalk between signals as both the absorbtion and emission spectra of the flurophores contribute to signal seperation.
+Time division illumination minimises crosstalk between signals as both the absorption and emission spectra of the fluorophores contribute to signal separation.
 For example, when recording dLight signals with a TdTomato control channel using continuous illumination, the overlap between dLight and TdTomato emission wavelengths is sufficient to contaminate the TdTomato channel with dLight signal.
 When using time-division illumination the blue LED is off when the TdTomato signal is meausured so the dLight is not excited and there is minimal crosstalk.

 Baseline subtraction makes the signals insensitive to bleed-through of ambient light, and reduces the influence of low frequency noise sources similarly to lock in amplification.